dashpay/dash-wallet/wallet/README.md

 	# each time
 	adb install wallet/build/outputs/apk/dash-wallet-_testNet3-debug.apk

-If installing fails, make sure "Developer options" and "USB debugging" are enabled on your Android device, and an ADB connection is established.
+If installation fails, make sure "Developer options" and "USB debugging" are enabled on your Android device, and an ADB connection is established.